Stacey Solomon: Other

 Solomon performed a duet with Ryder in 2011 at the 16th National Television Awards – "Feeling Good" and "Step On" by Happy Mondays.
 In May 2014, Solomon recorded the theme tune for Channel 5's children's show Pip Ahoy!.
 She also has a recurring role in the show, voicing Fuchsia the Flamingo.

-Throughout summer 2016, Solomon appeared several times as a guest panellist on ITV daytime show Loose Women.
-It was later announced she would become a regular panellist alongside Lisa Riley after Vicky Pattison and Jamelia left the show.

-On 10 March 2021, Solomon announced on Instagram that the BBC had commissioned home-decluttering series Sort Your Life Out, with her presenting.
-In 2024, Sort Your Life Out, won the National Television Award Factual Entertainment prize.
-A second series of the programme started on 25 January 2023.
+She launched a clothing range with Primark on 11 October 2018.

 On 15 December 2022, Solomon presented the festive craft show Stacey Solomon's Crafty Christmas.
 The show returned for a second episode in December 2023.

 Commercial activity

 In 2011, she became the face of supermarket Iceland, taking over from Coleen Nolan.

 Personal life

 Solomon had her first son in 2008 at age 17, with her then-boyfriend Dean Cox.
 Her second son, born in 2012, was fathered by her ex-fiancé Aaron Barnham.

 Solomon began dating television personality Joe Swash in 2016 after they met during the tenth series of I'm a Celebrity...
 Get Me Out of Here! in 2010.
-They were engaged on 24 December 2020, and were married at their home on 24 July 2022.
+They were engaged on 24 December 2020, and married at their home on 24 July 2022, Solomon wearing a customised wedding gown by Israeli bridal house Berta.
 They have three children together: a son, born in May 2019, a daughter, born in October 2021 and a daughter born in February 2023.
 She is also the stepmother of Swash's son from a previous relationship.

 Solomon has been open about dealing with anxiety.